wxWidgets/wxWidgets/docs/msw/wince/readme.txt

 these builds cannot co-exist simultaneously.

-To use Visual Studio 2005, you need to allow VS to convert the projects first, and then you need to adjust the library settings of each wxWidgets and sample project.
+To use Visual Studio 2005, you need to allow VS to convert the projects first (but install all the SDKs you need to _before_ converting), and then you need to adjust the library settings of each wxWidgets and sample project.

 Edit the configuration properties for each configuration and in the Librarian, add a relative path ..\..\lib to each library path.
 For example: